Hi friend and Welcome!

 What is the difference between a Condenser mic vs. Dynamic mic?

-The sound quality coming out of this beast is pretty nice.
+The quality coming out of this beast is pretty nice.
 Watching the review myself, I noticed that it really has a presence about it, and seems to deliver a big bold sound.
 A lot of people are saying it gives you more of a professional grade studio quality sound.
 I also liked the fact that it still remained detailed and articulate despite being as loud as it was.

 Check out the video review of the MXL V250 condenser microphone!